mathesar-foundation/mathesar-website/about.md

 ---

 {% capture subheader %}
-Mathesar is a straightforward open source and self-hostable tool.
+Mathesar is an open source web-based interface to databases for users of all technical skill levels.
-The web-based interface helps you and your team work with data more independently.
-And comfortably.

 You can use Mathesar to build data models, enter data, use that data and even understand the impact of your data.
+You host your own Mathesar installation, which gives you ownership, privacy, and control of your data.

 {% endcapture %}

 {% include page-header.html